Questions and answers on banknotes

 How and where can I exchange banknotes from older banknote series?

 Banknotes that have been recalled but not yet declared invalid can be exchanged at the SNB's offices and agencies.
-Further information is available under Instruction sheet on exchanging recalled banknotes.
+Further information is available in the Instruction sheet on exchanging recalled banknotes.

 Does the SNB deal in banknotes that have been declared worthless?

 Banknotes that have been declared worthless can no longer be used as legal tender, although they may have collector's value.
-The price is set according to supply and demand, and the condition of the banknote (the SNB does not conduct evaluations).
+The price is set according to supply and demand, and the condition of the banknote (the SNB does not perform valuations).
 Unlike numismatists, antique shops or banks with a numismatic section, the SNB does not deal in withdrawn and invalid banknotes.

 Can I exchange damaged banknotes at the SNB?

 The SNB replaces damaged banknotes if the serial number can still be recognised.
-In addition, the bearer of the banknote must either present a portion of the banknote which is larger than 50%, or provide proof that the missing part of the banknote has been destroyed.
-Further information is available under Instruction sheet on exchanging damaged banknotes.
+In addition, the bearer of the banknote must either present a portion of a banknote which is larger than 50%, or provide proof that the missing part of the banknote has been destroyed.
+Further information is available in the Instruction sheet on exchanging damaged banknotes.

 Can I exchange foreign currency at the SNB?